 Proprioceptors detect movement in the joints and muscles.
 During exercise, the proprioceptors detect a rise in movement and therefore oxygen demand, and send a nerve impulse to the medulla oblongata, which stimulates the sympathetic nervous system to increase breathing rate and depth.

 During exercise, the depth of breathing is increased through the stimulation of three additional muscles.
-In addition to the external intercostal muscles and diaphragm, the sternocleidomastoid, scalene and pectoralis minor are stimulated to lift the ribs and sternum further, increase the volume of the thoracic cavity, allowing an increase in the depth of breathing.
+In addition to the external intercostal muscles and diaphragm, the sternocleidomastoid, scalene, and pectoralis minor are stimulated to lift the ribs and sternum further, increase the volume of the thoracic cavity, allowing an increase in the depth of breathing.

-Breathing frequency is also increased during exercise due to the expiratory centre being activated and stimulating the expiratory muscles, the abdominals and internal intercostal muscles, making expiration an active process and increasing the rate of expiration.
-Stretch receptors prevent over-inflation of the lungs, so if lungs are excessively stretched, the expiratory centre sends impulses to induce expiration.
+Breathing frequency is also increased during exercise due to the expiratory centre being activated and stimulating the expiratory muscles, the abdominals, and internal intercostal muscles, making expiration an active process and increasing the rate of expiration.
+Stretch receptors prevent over-inflation of the lungs, so if the lungs are excessively stretched, the expiratory centre sends impulses to induce expiration.